 The spacecraft transmit frequency is often coherently related to the carrier frequency it receives from an earth station, or in the case of relay satellite operations, from a DRS.
 This frequency relationship is based on a specific multiple known as the ‘turnaround ratio’ that is applied at the spacecraft.

-Frequencytransmitted = Frequencyreceived Turnaround ratio
+Tx-frequency = Rx-frequency Turnaround-ratio

-Space research turnaround ratios depend on the frequency band used as shown in Table 5:
+Space research turnaround ratios depend on the frequency band used as shown in Table 2.1: